brndn-gnzls/react-playground/README.md

 # React Playground

-Just a repository containing Reactjs experiments.
+Just a repository containing Reactjs experiments and learnings.